2-year-old girl tests positive in HP, COVID-19 tally rises to 49

-Two persons, including a two-year-old girl, tested positive for novel coronavirus in Himachal Pradesh's Chamba district on Friday, taking the total number of cases in the state to 49, officials said.
+Two persons, including a two-year-old girl, tested positive for novel coronavirus in Himachal Pradesh on Friday, taking the total number of cases in the state to 49, officials said.
 Chamba Deputy Commissioner Vivek Bhatia told PTI that the daughter of a driver, who had tested COVID-19 positive on Wednesday, tested positive on Friday.

 The DC said she will be admitted to Tanda's Dr Rajendra Prasad Government Medical College (RPGMC) in Kangra for treatment.
 The driver from Khad Jota panchayat in Salooni subdivision, had recent travel history to Baddi in Solan district.
 Samples of all his contacts except that of his daughter tested negative, the DC added.